Contributing Gear Editor

 Wool

 Wool is a popular choice for hiking socks.
 And for good reason.
 Wool regulates temperature well and will continue to insulate slightly when wet.
 Wool is also moisture-wicking and naturally antimicrobial, so it helps to keep the stink at bay, making it a good pick for multi-day hiking trips.
 Most sock brands use Merino wool, which is derived from a particular group of sheep breeds that originated in Spain and are known for their high-quality (read: soft) wool.
+Many of our top picks feature Merino, but the Darn Tough Hiker Micro Crew Socks and the Smartwool Light Cushion Crew Socks seem to have the blend down just right for optimal hiking performance.

 Polyester

-Polyester is a synthetic fiber that is often used in socks because it insulates, is moisture-wicking, and it dries quickly.
+Polyester is a synthetic fiber that is often used in socks because it insulates, is moisture-wicking, and dries quickly.
 It is often blended with wool or nylon to create warm, comfortable, quick-drying, and durable socks.

 Nylon

 Nylon is also a synthetic material that is commonly found in socks thanks to its durability and quick-drying properties.
 It is often used in combination with polyester or wool to create high-performance hiking socks.
+The Kirkland Signature Merino Wool Blend Sock features a solid blend of nylon and Merino wool.

 Spandex